BroseleyCameraClub/BroseleyCameraClub.github.io/about.md

 <a href="{{ programme.url | prepend: site.baseurl }}">**{{ programme.title}}**</a>
 {% endfor %}

-**Membership Fees** are currently only £15 per year.
-Guests are also welcome to try out prior to becoming a member, these are charged at £2 for the first evening, £13 Membership Fee the following meeting.
-There is a small 50 pence charge per club evening to cover costs of Coffee/Tea.
+**Membership Fees** are currently only £20 per year.
+Guests are also welcome to try out prior to becoming a member, these are charged at £2 for the first evening, £18 Membership Fee the following meeting.

 As a member, you receive regular emails including meeting reminders and monthly newsletters with details from the last meeting, these also include links to download the latest presentations.